spratt/AtomBlog.js/README.md

 ## License

-AtomBlog.js is licensed under the terms of the ISIC license.
+AtomBlog.js is licensed under the terms of the ISC license.
 For more information, see LICENSE.